 Normally a convicted defendant’s last chance for relief is by filing a 2255 motion challenging the conviction or sentence.
 This motion is a substitute for the more famous petition for a writ of habeas corpus, which still exists but has largely been supplanted by the 2255 motion for reasons of convenience.
 Unlike in a direct appeal, a 2255 motion is filed in the trial court where a defendant was convicted, not in an appellate court (though it may later be appealed there).
 On a 2255 motion, the convicting court considers arguments that fundamental errors occurred at trial, whether or not objections to those errors were raised at the time.
 These fundamental errors may include constitutional violations such as conviction under an unconstitutional law, denial of the right to effective assistance of counsel, or imposition of an illegal sentence.
 Notably, unlike on direct appeal, on a 2255 motion a defendant may present new evidence innocence that was not previously available.
 If the court is convinced that fundamental error has occurred, it can then take any number of actions including vacating a conviction or sentence and scheduling a new trial or new sentencing hearing.

-Successfully challenging convictions on appeal or in post-conviction proceedings requires different skills than for effective representation at trial and it is important to hire a federal appeals attorney with the experience necessary to both effectively argue complex legal issues and to navigate the procedural rules for appeals and post-conviction proceedings.
+Successfully challenging convictions on appeal or in post-conviction proceedings requires different skills than for effective representation at trial and it is important to hire a federal criminal appeals attorney with the experience necessary to both effectively argue complex legal issues and to navigate the procedural rules for appeals and post-conviction proceedings.
 Ideally, a defendant going to trial should contact an experienced appellate lawyer prior to trial and, at the very least, he should retain appellate counsel immediately after conviction to ensure that the strict federal filing deadlines are met.
 Our firm has extensive experience arguing before appellate courts both at the state and federal levels, including direct appeals, cert petitions, and 2255 motions to vacate, and we are prepared to fight for your rights and see that justice is done.